 Lighter wheels typically use a thinner or smaller hub body, weaker axle, and smaller bearings.
 This can reduce the weight significantly and make your wheels roll smoother, but they won’t last long and need proper maintenance.

-The three types of bicycle wheel types are (hooked) clincher, tubular, and hookless.
+The three types of bicycle wheels types are clincher (hooked), tubular, and hookless rims.

-Tubular rims are always the lightest but too much hassle for daily use.
-Hookless is lighter than a clincher but at this point, the tech is relatively new, and not many tires are supported.
+Tubular rims are always the lightest but are too much hassle for daily use.
+Hookless rims are lighter than clinchers, but you can only set them up as tubeless and you need to use hookless-compatible tires.

 Clincher wheels are the most common type of wheel today.
 They have an inner tube that holds the air, but most clincher wheels nowadays are also tubeless compatible.